skip-mev/connect/providers/base/README.md

 #### Atomic

-The `Atomic` function is used to determine whether the handler can make a single request for all of the IDs or multiple requests for each ID.
-If true, the handler will make a single request for all of the IDs.
+The `Atomic` function is used to determine whether the handler can make a single request for all IDs or multiple requests for each ID.
+If true, the handler will make a single request for all IDs.
 If false, the handler will make a request for each ID.

 ### RequestHandler